QuintinHull/trashed/README.md

 [![Untitled-drawing-4.png](https://i.postimg.cc/L5pzcjJj/Untitled-drawing-4.png)](https://postimg.cc/cgFgYgMJ)

-## Trashed is an organizational tool to help users keep their communities clean.
+## Trashed is an organizational tool for users who want to take ownership in keeping their communities clean.

 <h3>Try the site <a href=https://trash-ed.herokuapp.com/login/>live</a> <b>|</b> Check out the <a href="https://github.com/QuintinHull/trashed">Wiki</a> <b> | <b> Visit the developers <a href="https://quintinhull.github.io/">portfolio</a></h3>